PART V - The Battle for Earth Concludes

 "All Galactic Ships report they're in elliptical orbit around the Vorcian Vessels," Xuriya reported.

-"Standby Weapons," Beta directed as she exchanged gazes with Lt.
-Warwick.
+"Standby Weapons," Beta directed as she exchanged gazes with Lieutenant Warwick.

 "Ready when you are, Commander."